-Johnnie Walker Blue Label is the most expensive of the Johnnie Walker blended whisky portfolio, costing on average $180.
+Johnnie Walker Blue Label is the most expensive of the Johnnie Walker blended whisky portfolio, costing, on average, $180.
 It is the brand’s most premium whisky.

-Johnnie Walker has different levels of whiskies, each identified by a different color and each with a different price-tag.
+Johnnie Walker has different levels of whiskies, each identified by a different color and each with a different price tag.
 In order of least to most expensive, these are Johnnie Walker Red, Black, Double Black, Gold, Green, Platinum, and Blue.

 In terms of quality, the best Johnnie Walker label is Blue.
 Johnnie Walker Blue is the most coveted of the brand’s line of blended whiskies.
 However, Johnnie Walker Red is a best-seller and has won many awards.

 A bottle of Johnnie Walker Blue costs on average $180 for 700 milliliters.
-But certain editions cost even more.
+But some editions cost even more.
 For example, the Johnnie Walker Blue Label 1805, released to celebrate the brand’s 200th anniversary, costs $28,475.

 Johnnie Walker Blue label is expensive because of the rarity of the scotches that make up the blend.
 The quality is incredibly high.
 Only 1 in 10,000 casks are considered good enough by the brand to merit the Blue label.